Simencar/Kattis/README.md

 # Kattis
 ## A repository for Kattis solutions
-### Kattio class is used for input/output on some problems and is needed when running.
+### Kattio class is used for input/output on most problems solved in java and is needed when running.